 How would it look if you used non-equilateral shapes?
 Experiment with other shapes and sizes.
 Try making them three dimensional (3D) instead of only two dimensional (2D).
 Notice what happens to the space in the middle of the 3D shape.

-Discover more about Sierpinski's Carpet on this website: https://tasks.illustrativemathematics.org/content-standards/tasks/1523
+Discover more about Sierpinski's Carpet: https://tasks.illustrativemathematics.org/content-standards/tasks/1523